EIP-7807 - SSZ execution blocks

 blob: GasAmount

-New execution block headers use a normalized SSZ representation.
+New execution blocks use a normalized SSZ representation.

 parent_hash: Root